-Daniel Fisher is an award winning master craftsman who's love for making art started at a young age.
+Daniel Fisher is an award winning artist who's love for making art started at a young age.
 Daniel has an endless stream of creative energy and an unwavering passion for learning and creating new art.

 Daniel loves working with all manner of materials and trying new things, he often uses recycled materials such as car parts, cutlery, old tools and organic matter like bones and drift wood.